wp-plugins/powr-mailing-list/readme.txt

 = <a href='http://www.powr.io/tutorials/how-to-add-mailing-list-plugin-to-your-wordpress-site'>2 MINUTE INSTALL</a> =
 <br>
 = Free Features =
-* Accept payments through PayPal.
+* Accept payments and donations through PayPal.
+* Create recurring payments for memberships and subscriptions.
 * Easy inputs for text, dropdowns, checkboxes, email, date, and more.
 * Choose from expert-designed templates, or take control with custom fonts, colors, backgrounds, and more.
-* Automatically receive email notifications and send custom “thank you” messages when signups are submitted.
+* Automatically receive email notifications and store responses for analysis and export.
+* Display custom “thank you” messages when forms are submitted.
-* Automatically store all contact information.
 * Choose between optional or required input fields.
 * Built-in support for text in any language.
 * Mobile responsive design looks great on any device.
 <br>
 = Upgrade ($2.99)/mo and: =
 * Eliminate all POWr logos and watermarks
 * Automatically send form responses to multiple email addresses.
 * Choose to clear form, lock form, hide form, or redirect to a new page after user submission.
-* Allow users to upload images, documents, audio, and more.
+* Allow users to upload images, documents, and audio files.
 * Enable plugin analytics to measure visitors and page views
 * Receive premium POWr support
 * Support the development of other great plugins